aadamsx/meteor-up-classic/README.md

 You can use install and use Meteor Up from Linux, Mac.

 **Note:** Meteor Up Classic is Meteor 1.3-ready.
 It uses Node 0.10.43 by default.
-The branched named 1.4 will be 1.4-ready soon (I'll reflect this much here when it's ready).
+The branched named mupc-1.4 is 1.4-ready right now.

+Meteor Up Classic does not user docker containers.
+Docker-enabled version is developed by KadiraHQ here: https://github.com/kadirahq/meteor-up.

 > Screencast: [How to deploy a Meteor app with Meteor Up (by Sacha Greif)](https://www.youtube.com/watch?v=WLGdXtZMmiI)